SocietyOfUnifiedLife/SOUL-Nexus/documents/incomplete/soul_node_guide.md

 ## 🏛️ Governance System (Three-Branch Model)

-A SOUL Node’s governance balances flexibility, accountability, and mutual trust.
-Oversight is distributed across three interwoven branches:
+SOUL Nodes are governed by their members through **direct democratic consensus**.
+Oversight structures exist not to lead, but to safeguard the group’s alignment and integrity.

+To support accountability and resilience, each Node may adopt a **three-branch oversight model**.
+This framework ensures no single voice can dominate, while still allowing the Node to evolve with clarity and care.

+The three branches are:

-- **Steward** – The ethical anchor and charter guardian
+- **🧭 Steward** – Ethical anchor and charter guardian
-- **Council** – A rotating circle of peer-elected advisors
+- **🪑 Council** – A rotating circle of peer-elected advisors
-- **Consensus** – The full democratic voice of the Node
+- **🗳 Consensus** – The full democratic voice of the Node

-Each branch has equal veto power.
-None may unilaterally control the Node.
-Most decisions pass via simple majority consensus; structural or override decisions require supermajority.
+**Oversight roles do not make operational decisions.** Most choices—missions, roles, proposals—are made via **Consensus vote**.
+Oversight branches hold only one power: the **veto**, used sparingly to prevent misalignment, harm, or structural drift.

+Each branch has:

+- **Equal veto authority**
+- The ability to **override another branch’s veto** (details in Veto Chain)
+- No command or executive function—only support and review

+This creates a system of shared responsibility where:

+- **Day-to-day decisions are made by the group**
+- **Oversight serves as a cultural immune system**, not a ruling body
+- **Power is diffused**, not concentrated

+This balance enables freedom **with integrity**, ensuring every Node can adapt without losing its soul.

 ---